Christopher Nupen: Career

 In January 2008 he was a guest on Private Passions, the biographical music discussion programme on BBC Radio 3.

 In 2019, his autobiography Listening through the lens was published in which he discusses his many award-winning films, the musicians he met, many of whom were to become life-long friends, and his varied and often astonishing private life.

 Personal life and death

-Nupen died on 19 February 2023, at the age of 88.
+Nupen was married to Caroline Percival (née Holmes) from 1999 until his death.
+He died from complications of dementia on 19 February 2023, at the age of 88.

-Spouse Caroline Nupen married 15 May 1999 - 19 February 2023

 Awards

 Nupen's work has twice won "DVD of the Year Award" in Cannes, and the Preis der deutschen Schallplattenkritik.